usmanak1995/FedSSL-AMC_Github/README.md

 - To generate the dataset, run python3 Generate_Dataset.py

 - To Train the encoder, execute python3 Train_Encoder_Server.py
+  + default_hyperparameters.json specifies the training parameters for the Causal CNN encoder.
+For example, depth sets the number of layers; nb_steps sets the total number of steps per round.  nb_random_samples sets the number of negative examples used for the cotnrastive loss per step.
+  + -- num_clients sets the total number of clients, which should concur with the number of clients specified while generating the dataset. --cuda specifies whether to use gpus. --gpu_list sets the list of gpus to utilize. --save_path_encoder specifies the name of the file the encoder weigths of the encoder are saved to.

 - Note that python3 Train_Encoder_Server.py --SimCSE True implements the Sim CSE baseline